syncfusion-content/maui-docs/MAUI/Parallax-View/Getting-started.md

 ## Creating an application using .NET MAUI Parallax View control

 1. Create a new .NET MAUI application in Visual studio.
 2. Syncfusion .NET MAUI components are available in [nuget.org](https://www.nuget.org/).
-To add SfKanban to your project, open the NuGet package manager in Visual Studio, search for Syncfusion.Maui.Kanban and then install it.
+To add SfParallaxView to your project, open the NuGet package manager in Visual Studio, search for Syncfusion.Maui.ParallaxView and then install it.
-3. To initialize the control, import the Kanban namespace.
+3. To initialize the control, import the Parallax View namespace.
 4. Initialize [SfParallaxView]().

 {% tabs %}